caleb531/personal-website/_pages/index.md

 ## Hello!

-**I'm Caleb**, a college student who loves Christ and enjoys coding awesome apps and tools.
+**I'm Caleb**, a college student who lives for Christ by coding awesome apps and tools.
 **Nice to meet you.**

 ### Featured Projects